The Grothendieck and Picard groups of a complete toric DM stack: Homogeneous coordinate rings for some stacks

-be the functor inducing the equivalence in (\ref{eq.qchX}).
 Because $\cO_\cX$ and $\pi^* A$ are neutral objects for the internal tensor product on the two categories in (\ref{eq.qchX}) we can replace $\pi^*$ by its composition with a suitable auto-equivalence of $\Qcoh \cX$ and so assume that $\pi^* A = \cO_\cX$.
 We will assume this has been done.

 The general results on quotient categories in \cite{Gab} tell us that $\pi^*$ is exact and has a right adjoint that we will denote by $\pi_*$.
 Furthermore, the counit is an isomorphism $\pi^*\pi_* \cong \id_{\Qcoh \cX}$ and the unit fits into an exact sequence